pmotameni/py-blackslope/README.md

 > Python auto mapper is useful for multilayer architecture which requires constant mapping between objects from separate layers (data layer, presentation layer, etc).

-py-automapper has extensions for Pydantic!?
+py-automapper has built-in extension for Pydantic but it does not have one for Django ORM.
+Blackslope `django_py_automapper_extension` provides this functionality for `django.db` models.

 ## django-health-check